How did you get started in jazz? Did you train formally or learn on your own?

 What kind of gear do you use?
 Where did you find your instrument?

 For gypsy jazz, I'm currently playing a Lebreton Modele Evolution 2 guitar.
-It's a beautiful and dynamic instrument; I can drive it hard for fast and loud passages, or ease off to play a ballad and the notes resonate for a long time.
+It's a beautiful and dynamic instrument; I can drive it hard for fast and loud passages, or ease off to play a ballad and the notes resonate for days.
+I'm an Artist Ambassador for Santa Cruz Guitar Company, and they built me an OM model with a European Spruce top and Indian Rosewood back & sides.
+It's a perfect instrument.
 For electric guitar, I play a Gibson ES-175, a year 2000 model.
 It's a really versatile guitar.
 I can use it for any musical genre from jazz and blues to folk and rock.
 I also have a Fender Telecaster '72 Custom Reissue.
 That was my first electric guitar, and I'm still in love with it!
 I'm a big fan of Strymon pedals and Vox amps, and I'm an endorsed artist of Krivo Pickups.

 What are you doing presently and what do you have coming up?